Some physicians concerned about gray area caused by new abortion trigger laws - NewsBreak

 In some cases, these laws will allow abortions during medical emergencies, but it varies from state to state.

 Some laws make exceptions if the mother’s life is in jeopardy or to prevent serious injury.
-Other laws like the one in Louisiana states “physician shall make reasonable medical efforts” to save the lives of both the mother and unborn child.
+Other laws, like the one in Louisiana, states that the “physician shall make reasonable medical efforts” to save the lives of both the mother and unborn child.

 Other doctors believe these laws won’t change how they practice.

-“I think that these laws will improve the practice of OB-GYN as we will be consistently respecting both the mother and her unborn child,” said Dr. Ingrid Skop, practicing OB-GYN from San Antonio, Texas.
+“I think that these laws will improve the practice of OB-GYN, as we will be consistently respecting both the mother and her unborn child,” said Dr. Ingrid Skop, an OB-GYN from San Antonio, Texas.
 She’s also a member of the American Association of Pro-Life Obstetricians and Gynecologists.

 There’s also concern among some doctors who are worried about an increase in women using abortion pills without proper medical guidance.